This might have been the only time that Dad and I washed dishes together.

 It was an awful time to remember.
 It’s a contrast to other memories of Dad, who smoked Roi-Tan cigars, wore a felt fedora and alligator boots.

 As his health faded, I asked Mom what was going on.
-She was vague, but a couple of times she mentioned “hardening of the arteries,” which was a layman’s default diagnosis for a lot of health issues.
+She was vague, but a couple of times she mentioned “hardening of the arteries,” which was a default diagnosis for a lot of health issues.
 At the time, I tried to research Dad’s symptoms, but my version of Google — the World Book of Encyclopedias — was of little help in the 1970s.
-Other relatives were just as evasive.
+Other relatives were just as evasive because they just didn’t know.
 I’m sure it was some form of dementia.

 For me, the really tough part: I was just getting to know Dad.
 Late in his life, he adopted me from his sister’s family in Wisconsin.
 For reasons that I still can’t fathom and that bother me today, I didn’t feel an immediate kinship toward him.